protocol/web3-dev-team/proposals/42-human-readable-mutable-names.md

 _What must be true for this project to matter?_
 <!--(bullet list)-->

+- **NFTs require dedicated, user-friendly dapps .**
-- Browser is the  main distribution channel for dapps.
+- Browser is the  main distribution channel for dapps and NFTs.
-- Dapps are simply a subset of all static websites loaded from IPFS.
+- **Dapps are simply a subset of all static websites loaded from IPFS.**
 - Most of websites hosted on IPFS have DNSLink set up for human-readable name.
 - We have mainstream browsers like Opera and [Brave](https://brave.com/ipfs-support/) ship support for `ipfs://` and `ipns://` URIs.
     - Human readable names like `ipns://en.wikipedia-on-ipfs.org` work thanks to DNSLink